• HOME

 • Museum, spa, outdoor pool, free private parking

 Even if you’re not a guest at the hotel, visiting Casa Santo Domingo is a popular thing to do in Antigua because you can explore the history of the convent with its two galleries and six museums.
-Of course, you can even eat here for breakfast, brunch, or dinner if you’re not a guest (reserve in advance).
+Of course, you can also eat here for breakfast, brunch, or dinner if you’re not a guest (reserve in advance).

 Click here to book your luxurious stay at Casa Santo Domingo!